Redefining Your Life’s Purpose in Portugal

 Redefining your purpose in life is a challenging task.
 But not impossible.

 It’s true.
 There is no proven formula for figuring out your life – and changing it for the better.
-However… there is a cosmic rule that always applies: you can’t take bigger, or better, or faster steps than your environment allows.
+However… there is a cosmic rule that always applies: you can’t take bigger, better, or faster steps than your environment allows.

 And with that, I mean both your internal and external environments.